Pearson syndrome: Mitochondrial disease

 Pearson syndrome is classified as a mitochondrial disease because it consists of several overlapping syndromes that are caused by mutations of mitochondrial DNA.
 Specifically, Pearson syndrome is a combination of syndromes that involves the bone marrow and the exocrine pancreas.

-Pearson marrow-pancreas syndrome
+Pearson marrow–pancreas syndrome

-Pearson marrow pancreas syndrome (PMPS) is a condition that presents itself with severe reticulocyto-penic anemia.
+Pearson marrow–pancreas syndrome (PMPS) is a condition that presents with severe reticulocytopenic anemia.

-With the pancreas not functioning properly, this leads to high levels of fats in the liver.
+With the pancreas not functioning properly, high levels of fat may develop in the liver (hepatic steatosis).
 PMPS can also lead to diabetes and scarring of the pancreas.